User Experience design is one of the most important aspects for concluding professional web design.…

 DRY WordPress Theme Development

-Code repetition isn’t going to have any good outcome on the performance of what you are building, needless to say it can be overwhelming for a developer to open your theme and try to understand it when all of the code repeats itself constantly.
+Code repetition isn’t going to have any good outcome on the performance of what you are building, needless to say, it can be overwhelming for a developer to open your theme and try to understand it when all of the code repeats itself constantly.
 Rachel McCollin is a WordPress dev expert who is sharing her knowledge on the DRY (Don’t Repeat Yourself) approach and how you can master this approach to create code that will work universally.
-With such an approach, editing code and adding new features will only need to be done once, and it will allow fellow developers to build on top what you have already built, without unnecessary frustration.
+With such an approach, editing code and adding new features will only need to be done once, and it will allow fellow developers to build on top of what you have already built, without unnecessary frustration.
 Great article full of “aha” moments to savor.

 Developing a WordPress Theme from Scratch

 How To Create And Customize A WordPress Child Theme

 With just a little bit of programming language, you can already change so much with your existing template.
 You can also start to build your own templates as you go.
 Child themes are the backups of your original themes.
 You can make any amount of changes to a child theme without having to worry about pushing out broken changes on a live production WordPress installation.
 Child themes though aren’t necessarily easier to work with than a custom hard theme, but do offer a few unique twists in the way a WP theme can be built to better support your ideas for the perfect design.
 An advanced tutorial covering the full spectrum of WordPress child themes.

 Best Practices: Why and How to Create a Child Theme in WordPress